-When news that a long-lost painting by Leonardo da Vinci was found at an estate sale in Louisiana first appeared, many specialists 1 (doubt) its authenticity, as you 2 (cannot) see from underneath new paint and dirt.
-But with each passing week, as the restorers 3 (uncover) more and more of it, more and more specialists 4 (start) to believed it.
-The main restorer recalls 5 (I / be) nervous?
+When news that a long-lost painting by Leonardo da Vinci was found at an estate sale in Louisiana first appeared, many specialists 1doubted (doubt) its authenticity, as you 2couldn't (cannot) see from underneath new paint and dirt.
+But with each passing week, as the restorers 3were uncovering (uncover) more and more of it, more and more specialists 4started (start) to believe it.
+The main restorer recalls '5Was | (I / be) nervous?
 Yes.
-All the time while I 6 (work) on it, [7 (have to) make myself forget it was a da Vinci because I 8 (not want) to become overwhelmed by it.
-Why 9 (the painting / be) in such a state?
-Over the centuries its owners probably $10{(try)}$ to fix it.
-Maybe the face in probably 10 (try) to fix it.
-Maybe the face in the painting 11 (not look) masculine enough so someone 12 (give) it a beard.
-Or maybe someone 13 (try) to cover the cracks that 14 (appear) overtime.
-One way or another, after the specialists 15 (completely / restore) it, a Saudi prince 16 (buy) it for over \$ 450 million.
+All the time while I 6 was working (work) on it, I 7 had to (have to) make myself forget it was a da Vinci because I 8 didn't want (not want) to become overwhelmed by it.
+Why 9was the painting (the painting / be) in such a state?
+Over the centuries its owners probably 10tried (try) to fix it.
+Maybe the face in the painting 11didn't look (not look) masculine enough so someone 12gave (give) it a beard.
+Or maybe someone 13tried (try) to cover the cracks that 14had appeared (appear) overtime.
+One way or another, after the specialists 15 had completely restored (completely / restore) it, a Saudi prince 16 bought (buy) it for over \$ 450 million.

-Grammar challenge! >>>> Student's Book, page 108, UNIT 1, ex.
-2 borrow complete criticise leave tell wonder
+Grammar challenge! >> Student's Book, page 108, UNIT 1, ex.
+1 and 2 borrow complete criticise leave tell wonder

-6 Complete the sentences with correct forms of the verbs below.
+6) Complete the sentences with correct forms of the verbs below.
 Put the words in brackets in the right place.

-- 1 Once you my pottery course, I will help you create an art studio in the attic. - 2 The politicians (always) us what to think about their opponents. - 3 When we were little, my sister (always) my crayons. - 4 I if I could ask her to send me an autographed copy. - 5 I will call you the moment all the guests - 6 Why (she / constantly) everything I do?
+- 1 Once you have completed my pottery course, I will help you create an art studio in the attic. - 2 The politicians are always telling (always) us what to think about their opponents. - 3 When we were little, my sister was always borrowing (always) my crayons. - 4 I was wondering if I could ask her to send me an autographed copy. - 5 I will call you the moment all the guests have left. - 6 Why is she constantly criticising (she / constantly) everything I do?